fly-lang/fly/llvm/docs/tutorial/BuildingAJIT3.rst

 from the compiler.
 We will look at this process in more detail in the next chapter of this tutorial, but for now we'll trust the CompileOnDemandLayer to set all the stubs and callbacks up for us.
-All we need to do is to add the CompileOnDemandLayer to the top of our stack and we'll get the benefits of lazy compilation.
+All we need to do is to add the CompileOnDemandLayer to the top of our stack and we'll getValue the benefits of lazy compilation.
 We just need a few changes to the source:

 .. code-block:: c++